emtee40/SurvivalManual-wiki/Medicine.md

 It is defined as the body's failure to maintain an inner core temperature of 36 degrees C (97 degrees F).
 Exposure to cool or cold temperature over a short or long time can cause hypothermia.
 Dehydration and lack of food and rest predispose the survivor to hypothermia.

 Immediate treatment is the key.
-Move the victim to the best shelter possible away from the wind, rain, and cold.
+Move the victim to the best shelter possible away from wind, rain, and cold.
 Remove all wet clothes and get the victim into dry clothing.
 Replace lost fluids with warm fluids, and warm him in a sleeping bag using two people (if possible) providing skin-to-skin contact.
 If the victim is unable to drink warm fluids, rectal rehydration may be used.

 **DIARRHEA**